reactjs/react.dev/beta/src/content/blog/2023/03/07/introducing-react-dev.md

 <Note>

-There are still some rare class component use cases that do not yet have a Hook-based replacement.
+There are still a few rare class component use cases that do not yet have a Hook-based equivalent.
 Class components remain supported, and are documented in the [Legacy API](/reference/react/legacy) section of the new site.

 </Note>